gvwilson/sensibleadventures/iffy/iffy.md

 "He been there this whole time?"

 "Hasn't budged 'cept to visit the necess'ry," Aunt Naggie confirmed.
-"Turned on the sound a while back to ask if he wanted to come and sit, but he was talkin' to himself, an' I figured..."
+"Turned on the sound a while back to ask if he wanted to come an' sit, but the *Ginny* told me he was talkin' to himself, and..."
 She shrugged.
-The only other person on board who talked to themself was her husband, and it was best not to interrupt him when he did.
+Listening to someone without them knowing was surveillance, and decent people didn't do that.

 "Aright, lemme take over."
 Iffy reached past Aunt Naggie